mweel1/usa_high_level/e-check/index.md

 ## Transaction Court

 Much like domain court, transaction court would allow people to submit a claim that disputes the transaction.
 A list of previous judgments would be available.
-A jury selection would take place, and the jury would vote on the out come which would include:
+A jury selection would take place, and the jury would vote on the outcome which would include:

 - A judgement to return money to buyer immediately (if available).
 - A debit tax to paid the plaintiff.